turingschool/curriculum/source/topics/decorators.markdown

 If you look in the `index.html.erb`, you'll see a similar `pluralize` line.
 Can you just reuse the decorator method?
 Try calling the `.comments_count` method.

-We need the article objects are decorated in the controller.
+We need the article objects to be decorated in the controller.
 In your `index` action you have:

 ```ruby
   def index